-Because the waters surrounding the island are a little rougher and chartering is one of the only ways to get there, drift dives are the best way to enjoy Molokai.
+Because the waters surrounding the island are a little rougher and chartering from Maui is one of the only ways to get there, drift dives are the best way to enjoy Molokai.

 You’ll get to see a large variety of fish, including a larger school that you can’t see on coral reefs, but Fish Rain is all about seeing more giant sea creatures.

 Hammerhead sharks are the most frequently seen visitors, but Tiger sharks are known to make appearances.